 Riding out the storm

 Thanks to modern science, humans know when a tropical storm or hurricane is approaching.
+We even have time to name them (and this how hurricanes get their names).
 But birds have no such early warning system.
 Some scientists think they might be able to detect the low-pitched rumbling of a distant hurricane—a sound that is too low for humans to hear—but there’s no proof so far.
 Birds probably notice the storm first as winds gradually increase over a matter of hours, bringing along scattered rain showers.
 Since wild birds live through storms all the time, they may not be bothered at first.

 As winds increase, of course, all creatures take notice.
 Some large birds may fly away ahead of the storm, especially if they don’t have nests with eggs or dependent young, but most species stay put and seek shelter.
 Woodpeckers may cling to the downwind side of a sturdy tree trunk or hide inside a hole.
 Cardinals, buntings and other songbirds find a spot deep in dense thickets, protected from the gales.
 Backyard birds take cover under sheds or on the lee side of houses, waiting for the worst to be over.
 Some won’t survive, unfortunately, but surprising numbers emerge unharmed after the storm passes.
 This is what hurricane categories really mean.

 Especially near the coast, a storm surge of rising waters may drive marsh birds up and out of their habitat.
 Seaside sparrows, rails, and others are at great risk after they’re flooded out of the marshes.
 Birds that nest on beaches and barrier islands, like terns, plovers, and black skimmers, are especially vulnerable to hurricanes early in the season.
 By late summer their young will be flying strongly enough to escape, but if a storm makes landfall before midsummer, many nests, eggs, and young birds will be washed away.